shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

     - Example: This technique is heavily used in image search engines, such as Google or Apple Photos, such as when you query "pictures of dogs" and it returns only images of dogs
     (Figure 10: Mermaid diagram illustrating the ingestion & retrieval pipelines + vector database of the multimodal RAG system)

-- For our enterprise use case, where we want to do RAG on top of documents, not images, the most popular architecture is called ColPali.
+- For our enterprise use case, where we want to do RAG on top of documents, not images, as of 2025, the most popular architecture is called ColPali.
 Let's see how it works in more detail.
 - Give a brief introduction to ColPali, explaining that this is the modern architecture for multimodal RAG when working with PDF documents
 - Explain the ColPali innovations in one paragraph:
     - The problem it solves
-    - The innovation lies in bypassing the entire OCR pipeline that typically involves text extraction, layout detection, chunking, and embedding.
+    - As we kept suggesting in this lessons, the innovation lies in bypassing the entire OCR pipeline that typically involves text extraction, layout detection, chunking, and embedding.
 Instead, ColPali processes document images directly using vision-language models to understand both textual and visual content simultaneously.
     - Based on our discussions on why layouts are so important for document comprehension, explain that ColPali works great for documents with tables, figures, and other complex visual layouts.
 - Explain the core patterns from ColPali architecture.
 Write a short paragraph on each topic:
     1. Offline indexing (ingestion pipeline)
-    2. Online query logic
+    2. Online query logic:
-    3. Used models
+        - Uses late interaction mechanism (MaxSim operator) to compute similarities between query tokens and document patches
+        - Each query token finds its maximum similarity with document patches, then sums these scores
+    3. 3.
+Used models: ColPali is based on PaliGemma (3B parameters) with SigLIP vision encoder
     4. Chunking text vs. Patching images
-    5. Outputting "bag-of-embeddings"
+    5. Outputting "bag-of-embeddings" where we don't care about the order of elements (also known as "Multi-vector embeddings").
+For example:
+        - Traditional approach: Document → Single embedding vector (e.g., 768-dimensional vector)
+        - ColPali approach: Document image → Multiple embedding vectors (e.g., 128 patches × 128 dimensions each = "bag of 128 embeddings")
 (Figure 11: Use an image from the research showing the architecture of ColPali)
 - Highlight that we can also use ColPali as a reranking system.
 - Highlight the paradigm shift comparison:
     1. Standard retrieval (OCR, layout detection, chunking, indexing using a text embedding model) vs. ColPali (patching and indexing documents as images using a multimodal multi-vector embedding model, where each image outputs a "bag-of-embedding" representation)
-    2. Performance advantages over Standard methods
+    2. 2-10x faster query latency and fewer failure points compared to traditional OCR pipelines (which require text extraction, layout detection, and chunking)
+    3. Outperforms all baseline systems on ViDoRe benchmark with 81.3% average nDCG@5 score
     3. Scalability of ColPali as a reranker
 - Real-world example scenarios, mostly related to RAG, where we have to interpret and retrieve complex PDF documents:
     - Financial document analysis with charts, tables, and spatial relationships